 Application and Derivation

-ACT-America will advance society’s ability to predict and manage future climate change by enabling policy-relevant quantification of the carbon cycle.
+ACT-America advances society’s ability to predict and manage future climate change by enabling policy-relevant quantification of the carbon cycle.
 Sources and sinks of atmospheric carbon dioxide (CO2) and methane (CH4) are poorly known at regional to continental scales.
-ACT-America will enable and demonstrate a new generation of atmospheric inversion systems for quantifying CO2 and CH4 sources and sinks.
+ACT-America enables and demonstrates a new generation of atmospheric inversion systems for quantifying CO2 and CH4 sources and sinks.

 Figure 2.
 A schematic showing ACT-America project goals.